-What are ‘appropriate’ topics for children to read about?
+What are appropriate topics for children to read about?

 While notions of what are and what aren’t appropriate topics for children have varied throughout history, in Western society, we actively promote the concept that children are fragile beings who require protection from real-world, gritty issues.

-Animal activist and children’s author, Ruby Roth, however, argues that, ‘Kids are more competent and sturdy than we think.
-When we sugarcoat, oversimplify, or avoid truths, we hinder what our children are capable of, psychologically, spiritually, and morally’ (Vegan publishers 2014).
+Animal activist and children’s author, Ruby Roth, however, argues that ‘Kids are more competent and sturdy than we think.
+When we sugarcoat, oversimplify, or avoid truths, we hinder what our children are capable of, psychologically, spiritually, and morally’ (Vegan publishers, 2014).

 It is not that children are too young to learn the why’s and how’s of social change.
 They are capable of much more than our culture gives them credit for.
 We leave out the grittier details… because we collectively believe that children should be sheltered from the “adult” world’.
-This is often a resistance based on adult unwillingness rather than a child’s ability or willingness to learn (Vegan publishers 2014).
+This is often a resistance based on adult unwillingness rather than a child’s ability or willingness to learn (Vegan publishers, 2014).

-Ruby Roth writes children’s books that introduce the child reader to concepts of veganism and animal rights, and while parents have reacted negatively to her two books That’s why we don’t eat animals and Vegan is love, Roth maintains that children seem less concerned with the content of her books than the fact that the concepts in them are based on real life (Vegan publishers 2014).
+Ruby Roth writes childrens’ books that introduce the child reader to concepts of veganism and animal rights, and while parents have reacted negatively to her two books That’s why we don’t eat animals and Vegan is love, Roth maintains that children seem less concerned with the content of her books than the fact that the concepts in them are based on real life (Vegan publishers, 2014).
 As Roth states,

-There’s nothing in my book that you wouldn’t see in a deli case in a market, on cooking shows or on TV on myriad hunting and fishing shows… If it’s too scary to talk about, then it’s definitely too scary to eat (in Pearce 2012).
+There’s nothing in my book that you wouldn’t see in a deli case in a market, on cooking shows or on TV on myriad hunting and fishing shows… If it’s too scary to talk about, then it’s definitely too scary to eat (in Pearce, 2012).

-When put this way, Roth highlights the hypocrisy our society’s cultural traditions, in particular, the way in which we disguise or hide content from children to ‘protect’ them, but continue practicing the things we are ashamed of and don’t want our children to find out about.Books have always been used as a way for parents to broach potentially controversial topics in a safe, non-threatening way.
+When put this way, Roth highlights the hypocrisy our society’s cultural traditions, in particular, the way in which we disguise or hide content from children to ‘protect’ them, but continue practising the things we are ashamed of and don’t want our children to find out about.Books have always been used as a way for parents to broach potentially controversial topics in a safe, non-threatening way.
 Click To Tweet

-And yet, books have always been used as a way for parents to broach potentially controversial topics in a safe, non-threatening way.
+And yet, books have always been used as a way for parents to broach gritty, potentially controversial topics in a safe, non-threatening way.
 For example, it was via a picture book that my mother first broached the ‘birds and the bees’ discussion with me and my sisters when we were younger.

 Other topics that have caused contention because they were deemed inappropriate for children’s literature in the past include race, sexuality, rage and drugs.
 While the content may make us, as adults, uncomfortable, these picture books can play a significant role in shaping the way the next generation think and relate to each other.While certain content may make adults uncomfortable, picture books can play a significant role in shaping the way the next generation think and relate to each other.
 Click To Tweet

 What are your thoughts on this topic?
-I’d love to hear from you.

-Pearce, T 2012, ‘Is a new pro-vegan guide ‘the most disturbing children’s book’ ever?’, The Globe and Mail, 26 April, viewed 20 May 2014, <http://www.theglobeandmail.com/life/parenting/is-a-new-pro-vegan-guide-the-most-disturbing-childrens-book-ever/article4103690/>.
+Pearce, T. (2012).
+‘Is a new pro-vegan guide ‘the most disturbing children’s book’ ever?’
+The Globe and Mail <http://www.theglobeandmail.com/life/parenting/is-a-new-pro-vegan-guide-the-most-disturbing-childrens-book-ever/article4103690/>.

-Vegan publishers 2014, ‘Ruby Roth, harming children to protect them’, 7 May, viewed 15 May 2014, <http://www.veganpublishers.com/ruby-roth-harming-children-to-protect-them/>.
+Vegan publishers.
+(2014).
+‘Ruby Roth, harming children to protect them’. <http://www.veganpublishers.com/ruby-roth-harming-children-to-protect-them/>.